 Chives will grow readily in containers and can be potted up as part of a herby container or on their own.
 Sow seeds as you would outside and keep the compost moist.
 Place the container as near to the kitchen door as possible so they’re within easy reach when you want to cook with them.

-Chives are a great herb to grow in the garden.
+Growing chives in the garden is very rewarding.
 They grow happily without much attention, and provide a delicious tangy taste to potato and fish dishes, as well as salads.
 Chive flowers are very rarely available to buy commercially, so growing your own will enable you to sample the delicious-tasting blooms.